Frame Your Self-Image With Positive Words: Be Your Champion

 Describing yourself with such mastery is not a walk in the park.
 However, you can cultivate this capability by practicing regularly.
 It won’t be easy, but with the help of this article, you can be on your way to success.
 Self-awareness and yearning for continual growth are all you need.

-If you’ve come this far in this article, then congratulations!
-You now have the confidence that you can add value and lean into your authentic self during interviews.
+If you’ve read this far in this article, congratulations!
+You are confident that you can add value and be your authentic self during interviews.

-With the right methods and efforts, answering the “How would you describe yourself” question becomes exciting.
+Answering the “How would you describe yourself” question with the proper methods and efforts becomes exciting.
 Keep these tips (in this article) in mind when you’re preparing for your next interview.
 Now go out there, put these tips into action, and own your response!

 Cheers!